 AT&T, a multinational telecommunications corporation, needed to provide effective and engaging compliance training for 243,000 employees across 3,934 job titles.

 Because compliance training occupies a significant amount of employee time and can be costly to improve, senior management needed proof that investing in higher-fidelity code of conduct training programs would significantly impact employee retention and performance.

 AT&T needed interaction-level detail, but existing systems could only report basic, high-level data.
 Compliance training and conduct incident reports were stored separately in different data structures.
 Manual analysis of data from these sources yielded errors and required a significant time investment.

 Watershed aggregated data from the simulation, assessment, and training path systems into the LRS.
 Interaction-level training data was collected and immediately available through a statement viewer.
-These statements powered top-level dashboards in Watershed that displayed real-time reports of learner engagement and retention.
+These statements powered top-level Watershed dashboards with real-time reports of learner engagement and retention.